 - Drinking liquids and eating food is discouraged within the classroom (which requires mask removal).

-- Information on the nearest “refill” stations for cleaning supplies/hand sanitizer if applicable.
+- Locations of nearest “refill” stations for cleaning supplies/hand sanitizer if applicable.

-- If the class is being recorded, students must be notified of the recording.
+- If the class is being recorded, students must be notified prior to recording.

 - Stay home if you feel sick and/or if exhibiting COVID-19 symptoms.

 - If the student is sick or displaying symptoms, please contact Curry Health Center at (406) 243-4330.

 Please encourage students to remain vigilant outside the classroom in mitigating the spread of COVID-19.